pykale/pykale/pykale/README.md

 * `evaluate` Performance evaluation using some metrices
 * `postanaly` Post-prediction analysis with visulisation, interpretation, etc.
 * `system` System-level development and/or integration of the other modules
-* `demo` Demos to show functionality via notebooks or GUI applications

 #### Name domain-specific files as so above.
 If this is difficult, consider three additional folders as the last resort
 * `medim` Medical image analysis with knowledge-aware machine learning
 * `graph` Graph/Network analysis with knowledge-aware machine learning
-* `vision` Computer vision with knowledge-aware machine learning We also want to compile some domain-specific resources in these three folders
+* `vision` Computer vision with knowledge-aware machine learning

+We also want to compile some domain-specific resources in these three folders.